-Valve symbols are an essential visual language used in piping and instrumentation diagrams (P&ID).
+Valve symbols are an essential visual language used in Piping and Instrumentation Diagram (P&ID).
 They help engineers, technicians, and maintenance teams quickly understand how fluid flows through a system.
 This article introduces the most common valve symbols and explains how to read them effectively.

 What is a Valve Symbol?